firstdarkdev/CraterLib/README.md

 ***

-A library mod used by HypherionSA's mods.
-Mostly used by Hyper Lighting 2.
+A library mod used by HypherionSA and First Dark Development mods to make porting and multiple modloader support easier

 ***